Cremation Jewelry: Memorial Keepsakes

 Beyond conventional cremation jewelry, several alternative options allow you to incorporate cremated remains into wearable keepsakes.

-Glass memorial jewelry involves incorporating ashes into molten glass to create unique, colorful pieces.
-Each piece is one-of-a-kind due to how the ashes interact with the glass during the melting process.
+Each piece is one-of-a-kind due to how the ashes interact with the glass during the melting process, creating unique, colorful keepsakes.

-Fingerprint jewelry combines cremated remains with impressions of the deceased’s fingerprints, creating a deeply personal memorial piece that captures both physical remains and a unique identifier.
+These pieces incorporate both cremated remains and impressions of the deceased’s fingerprints, creating a deeply personal memorial that captures physical remains and a unique identifier.

-Photo lockets can be combined with cremation compartments to include both ashes and a picture of your loved one in a single piece.
+These can include both ashes and a picture of your loved one in a single piece, offering multiple ways to remember them.

 Legal and Practical Considerations